Establish a Dial-out Telemetry Connection

 When telemetry data is streamed over UDP, ensure that data is decoded correctly, and unknown fields are not decoded at the collector.

-Below are some issues observed while streaming telemetry data over UDP:
+Some of the issues observed while streaming telemetry data over UDP are as follows:

 - Incorrect Decoding: Incorrect decoding implies that telemetry data is not